Bid to oust Speaker Johnson fails but GOP turmoil remains

 Greene and Massie said those litmus tests include no additional funding for Ukraine, no funding toward the special counsel investigation into former President Donald Trump, and Johnson only bringing legislation to the floor that has the support of the majority of the GOP conference.

-In an appearance on Steve Bannon's "War Room" podcast Tuesday, Greene said she also wants twelve separate appropriations bills and not another omnibus led by Schumer "rammed down our throat."
+In an appearance on Steve Bannon's "War Room" podcast Tuesday, Greene said she also wants 12 separate appropriations bills and not another omnibus led by Schumer "rammed down our throat."

-"That will not be tolerated again," she said, adding that if House Republicans don't get the twelve distinct bills, she wants to see a one percent cut to spending.
+"That will not be tolerated again," she said, adding that if House Republicans don't get the 12 distinct bills, she wants to see a 1% cut to spending.

-Greene has also been under pressure from former President Trump.
+Greene has also been under pressure from Trump.
 Greene and Trump spoke over the weekend and Trump urged her to back down, according to a source familiar with the conversation.

 After the vote on Wednesday, Trump took to social media to request that Republican members vote to table the motion.